 Greg Englesson has been a street musician in the US and Canada.
 While pursuing a degree in philosophy he put together a music and poetry performance group in Boston called The Social Beings.
 Upon moving to New York City he appeared solo as The Social Pariah.
-He then founded and fronted the garage-punk band The Chronic Citizens and produced their debut album "Capital Cult".
-(Which was almost recorded at the studio They Might be Giants recorded their break out first album, incedently they opened for The Chronics back in the day in Alphabet City) .
-“Capital Cult” was distributed in the US and Europe... referred to by British press as a "modern R&B alternative" and was an underground hit in the USSR (on home-copied cassette tapes).
+He then founded and fronted the garage-punk band The Chronic Citizens and produced their debut album "Capital Cult" which was distributed in the US and Europe... referred to by British press as a "modern R&B alternative" and was an underground hit in the USSR (on home-copied cassette tapes).
 The band reached cult status before it crashed and burned.
 Greg arose from the ashes with his book of poetry and an infinitely growing catalog of songs appearing around NYC and the Northeast as The Chronic Citizen.
 He moved to Woodstock NY for the summer, became Mr. E, had a child and never left.

 After some film and voice-over experience and a string of homespun Mr. E demo's Greg reemerged with his first solo CD, “Mr. E Demystified" and has been untangling the web of mystery ever since.
-The Album appeared everywhere & anywhere next to anyone but me.
-The Album has been re packaged with my name front & center in hopes to identify this all with me.
-I welcome anyone and everyone to enter the realm of Mr. E and unravel the convoluted trail.
-I look forward to your report.
+The Album appeared everywhere with no mention of Greg Englesson due to a digital distribution snafu (there seems to be a plethora of Mr. E's in the world).
+The Album has been re packaged & re released in order to clear the confusion.